-Behavior Chain Analysis: This phrase is just a complicated way of saying “Study how your choices impact the responses you get.”
-Most of us navigate life and relationships by relying mostly on patterns of behavior, rather than thoughtfully considering every action.
+Behavior Chain Analysis: This phrase is a complicated way of saying, “Study how your choices impact the responses you get.”
+Most of us navigate life and relationships by relying mostly on behavior patterns rather than thoughtfully considering every action.
 For those of us who experienced modeling of dysfunctional behaviors, we may have adopted behavior patterns that work against us.
 Taking time to study our choices and what happens as a result can help us recognize patterns we’d like to change and begin that work.

 Also available printed on home & office decor:

 FAST: This is a set of skills that can help us to have stronger, more satisfying relationships- and also feel better about ourselves- who doesn’t want that!?
 FAST stands for: